Lina Andersson

-Lina Andersson (born March 18, 1981 in Malmberget) is a Swedish cross-country skier who has competed since 1998.
+Lina Andersson (born 18 March 1981) is a Swedish cross-country skier who was born in Malmberget and has competed since 1998.
 She won a gold medal in the Team sprint (with Anna Dahlberg) at the 2006 Winter Olympics in Turin and also finished 11th in the Individual sprint in those same games.

 Andersson also won three medals at the FIS Nordic World Ski Championships with two silvers (Individual sprint: 2005, team sprint: 2009) and a bronze (4 × 5 km relay: 2009).
 She also has nineteen individual victories at all levels at various distances since 1999.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).